BenjaminJo3/Mesosfer-iOS/Sample-Swift/01-starter-project/README.md

 ## Download
 1. Download the latest Mesosfer framework [here][framework].
 2. Then drag `Mesosfer.framework` into the `Frameworks` sections in your XCode project.
+3. Import module using `import Mesosfer`
-3. Ensure the following frameworks and a library exist in your project :
+4. Ensure the following frameworks and a library exist in your project :
     - `SystemConfiguration.framework`
     - `Security.framework`
     - `QuartzCore.framework`